 - Personal history: should cover many aspects of the individual's life, from early childhood.
 It should include:

 - Work history: jobs held, reasons for changing jobs, level of satisfaction with employment and ambitions.
 Assess what effect the illness will have on their job.

 - Marital history and also relationship history with others (intimate or sexual relationships).
-Is there anyone they currently feel able to confide in?
+Establish whether there is anyone they currently feel able to confide in.